alunmorris/Multi-channel-wireless-voltmeter/README.md

 Developed on Auduino

 ## Notable design features
+* Transmitter fits on the 8-pin 4KB flash ATTINT402.
+It should compile on ATTINY412 and larger AVR 0 and 1 series chips.
+UPDI (but not HV type) programmer needed.
 * Pin saving by multiple use of microcontroller pins:
   * SPI chip-enable, LED drive, negative input test mode and switch A/B detection on one pin
   * MISO and analog input on one pin